 This course provides a hands-on experience in techniques for teaching students with multiple handicaps and intellectual/cognitive disabilities.
 Specialized techniques will include applied behavior analysis, task analysis, use of adaptive equipment and prosthetic devices, prompting and cueing, augmentative communication systems.
+Five hours of classroom observations required.

-EDUC 507 Child/Adolescent and Educational Psychology.
-3

-This course provides a study of individual development from childhood to young adulthood and investigates the implications of physical, cognitive and psychological development in educational settings.
+EDUC 507 Child/Adolescent and Educational Psychology.3 This course provides a study of individual development from childhood to young adulthood and investigates the implications of physical, cognitive and psychological development in educational settings.
 Major developmental and psychological theories and research relevant to teaching and learning are explored.
 Content areas include child and adolescent growth and development, conflicts and issues associated with different developmental levels, learning and cognition, approaches to instruction, cultural and socioeconomic diversity, motivation, and evaluation and assessment of student learning.
-The emphasis will be on the practical relevance of this material for elementary and secondary educational settings.
-Graduate students will find this course useful in helping them improve their understanding of general learner characteristics and in knowing the scientific and sociopolitical foundations of teaching and learning.

-EDUC 509 Education Seminar with Field Experience.......3

-A comprehensive approach to methods and materials appropriate for teaching adolescents.
+EDUC 509 Education Seminar with Field Experience......3 A comprehensive approach to methods and materials appropriate for teaching adolescents.
 This will include twenty field experience hours with the major academic area in the middle/secondary schools.